IanMillican/Transcript-Analyzer/README.md

 # Transcript-Analyzer
 A desktop application to automate academic transcript audits for the Bachelor of Computer Science (BCS) program at the University of New Brunswick (UNB).
-The application parses pdf transcripts and categorizes the courses into the core courses and the breadth, technical, and free electives.
-It tracks credit hours with a substantial writing component (W) and with a substantial programming component (P).
-Finally it displays all of this information with a projected time to graduate.
+The application parses PDF transcripts and categorizes the courses into the core courses and the breadth, technical, and free electives.
+It tracks credit hours with a substantial writing component (W) and with a significant programming component (P).
+Finally, it displays all of this information with a projected time to graduate.

+In addition to the above-mentioned features, it also provides a summary of the students' progress in their degree.
+This summary shows the number of completed courses in each category, as well as total credit hours with a W component and total courses with a P component.
 ## Features
 - **Import pdf Transcripts**: Extracts text from a text based pdf of a students transcript using Apache PDFBox.
 - **Course Categorization**: Recognizes core courses in the transcript and categorize the rest.